It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 On the surface, a cable modem-router combo seems to have just a few features: randomly blinking lights, a smooth outer shell, and perhaps a couple of Ethernet ports.
 Of course, much more is going on inside the unit.

-Multiple WiFi connections: Users with a WiFi-enabled device and the gateway password can access the internet from anywhere in the home.
+Users with a WiFi-enabled device and the cable-modem router password can access the internet from anywhere in the home.

 For peak performance in the gigabit-plus speed range and compatibility with fiber-optic internet providers, cable-modem router combos start around $250 and go as high as $350.

 A. Check your cable company or internet service provider’s website for a list of compatible devices, or call or chat with their customer service department directly.
-Some independent websites can also provide information on which gateways are supported by your internet provider.
+Some independent websites can also provide information on which cable-modem routers are supported by your internet provider.

-The main reason to buy a faster gateway is to future-proof it against major speed upgrades from your provider in the next few years.
+The main reason to buy a faster cable-modem router is to future-proof it against major speed upgrades from your provider in the next few years.
 Call your provider (or check the news) to find out if a speed upgrade is planned.
-If so, buy a gateway that matches that planned speed.
+If so, buy a cable-modem router that matches that planned speed.
 If no speed upgrades are planned, save your money.

 A. That number figure, or similar figures like 32 x 8, describe the number of downstream channels vs. upstream channels the modem has.
 Almost all modems have more downstream than upstream channels.
 This is a good thing, especially if you’re planning to stream video or play online games.
 A cable modem-router combo today needs at least 16 downstream channels to handle high-speed internet.